velodb/velodb-kafka-connector/README.md

 ## How to Build

-After running the following command, the jar package of Doris-Kafka-Connector will be generated in the dist directory.
+After running the following command, the jar package of Velodb-Kafka-Connector will be generated in the dist directory.
 ```
 sh build.sh
 ```
 Note: Confluent archive zip file can be packaged through `sh build.sh --confluent`

 ## Code formatting
-Doris-Kafka-Connector uses the AOSP style in google-java-format version 1.7 as the formatting style of the project code.
+Velodb-Kafka-Connector uses the AOSP style in google-java-format version 1.7 as the formatting style of the project code.

 When you need to format your code, you have two formatting options: